-The East Central region of Uganda, home to 4.4 million people, faces unique challenges due to its waterside geography: seven of the 12 EC districts are bordered by water.
-Not only does the geography impede access to health facilities and create breeding grounds for mosquitoes, the small-scale subsistence and commercial fishing in the area attracts seasonal migrants from across Uganda and neighboring Kenya, which poses a challenge for client follow-up and infectious disease control.
+The East Central (EC) region of Uganda, home to 4.4 million people, faces unique challenges due to its waterside geography: seven of the 12 EC districts are bordered by water, which contributes to inequitable access to health services in part because this impedes reaching health facilities.

 - Increase demand, access, availability, and quality of health services;

 - Expand the availability of resources for public sector health services;

 - Strengthen systems for management, information, and health service delivery; and

 - Increase the adoption of healthy behaviors and practices in households and communities.